Australian sea lion: Population

 In 2010, an estimated 14,730 Australian sea lions existed.
-By 2014, the population had dropped to an estimated 6,500 and continues to decrease.
-The population is listed as Endangered on the IUCN Red List of Threatened Species.
+By 2014, the population was listed at an estimated 6,500 mature adult sea lions and continues to decrease, if assuming the adult population is more than half of the total.
+The population is listed as endangered on the IUCN Red List of Threatened Species.
 The Australian sea lion population is naturally disadvantaged when compared to other pinnipeds in Australia.
 Its long and complicated breeding cycle, the high site fidelity of females, and high mortality rates all make the species more vulnerable to extinction.

-Jones Island, west of Eyre Peninsula in South Australia is one of the few sites where the population is not decreasing.
+Jones Island, west of Eyre Peninsula in South Australia, is one of the few sites where the population is not decreasing.
 In 2019, it was declared a "prohibited area" to eliminate human disturbance to the colony while landed.

-In 2018, aerial drones were being used to search for, discover and measure colonies of Australian sea lions along the Nullarbor Plain.
-Previously, surveying these areas was limited to the use of binoculars and peering down 60 metre high cliffs to view the rocks below.
+In 2018, aerial drones were being used to search for, discover, and measure colonies of Australian sea lions along the Nullarbor Plain.
+Previously, surveying these areas was limited to the use of binoculars and peering down 60-metre-high cliffs to view the rocks below.

+As of October 2025, an estimated 80 per cent of the species live in South Australian waters.

 Interactions with humans

 Australian sea lions should only be approached in the company of a park ranger.
-They may exhibit defensive behavior including biting.
+They may exhibit defensive behavior, including biting.
 Sea lions have historically been captured from the wild and held in captivity in various zoos and aquaria, including Marineland of South Australia.

 Hunting

-Sea lions were heavily hunted following European settlement which greatly reduced their numbers.
+Sea lions were heavily hunted following European settlement, which greatly reduced their numbers.
 Large-scale hunting ceased in the 1920s, but some killing and trade in "hair seal" skins continued.
-No baseline population data exists, but the species population and range have both decreased.
+No baseline population data exist, but the species population and range have both decreased.

 Sea lions on Dangerous Reef were shot and butchered for use as shark bait during the 1960s and 1970s.
 Between 1964 and 1975, conservationist Valerie Taylor saw the colony there reduce from over 200 animals to between 60 and 80 animals based on her own population counts in both years.
-She described noticing the difference in the animals response to humans from her early visit in the 1960s to her follow up in the 1970s, when the animals on both Dangerous Reef and Hopkins Island demonstrated fear of humans.
+She described noticing the difference in the animals' response to humans from her early visit in the 1960s to her follow-up in the 1970s, when the animals on both Dangerous Reef and Hopkins Island demonstrated fear of humans.
 In the 1980s, Australian sea lions were entangled in gill nets, after which fishers shot them and used them as shark bait.

 Major threatening processes in the 20th and 21st centuries were primarily interactions with commercial fishing gear and illegal shooting.
 Entangled animals can sometimes be found and treated successfully.

-Secondary threats include: marine fish aquaculture (including loss of habitat, entanglement and direct killing), disease, pollution, oil spills and noise, particularly from seismic surveys, construction, or marine operations.
+Secondary threats include marine fish aquaculture (including loss of habitat, entanglement, and direct killing), disease, pollution, oil spills and noise, particularly from seismic surveys, construction, or marine operations.